February Declared Winter Recreation Month

-Bismarck, ND – Governor Doug Burgum has declared February 2023 as Winter Recreation Month in North Dakota.
-The North Dakota Parks and Recreation Department (NDPRD) invites the public to join in celebrating all the winter activities and programs offered to North Dakota citizens and communities.
+Governor Burgum has declared February 2021, Winter Recreation Month in North Dakota.
+The North Dakota Parks and Recreation Department (NDPRD), in conjunction with North Dakota Recreation and Park Association (NDRPA), invites you to join us in celebrating all that parks and recreation offer to our citizens and communities.

-The mission of the North Dakota Parks and Recreation Department is to enrich generations through experiences that connect people and places.
+The mission of the North Dakota Parks and Recreation Department is to offer a diversity of recreation opportunities and sustainably manage resources.